CSCoursework/cs-toptrumps/.github/README.md

 	AvailCards []Card // Like AllCards, but is modified when cards are removed from the deck )

-// init runs automagically on package initialisation (when it's imported by another package) func init() {
+// init runs automagically on package initialisation (when the `cards` package is imported by another package) func init() {
 	// Load all card info from cards.json, which is a bundled file